GoogleChrome/web.dev/src/site/content/en/push-notifications/push-notifications-client-codelab/index.md

   throughout this codelab.
 {% endAside %}

-{% Instruction 'console', 'ol' %} You should see the message `Service worker was registered.` logged to the Console.
+{% Instruction 'devtools-console', 'ol' %} You should see the message `Service worker was registered.` logged to the Console.

 {% Aside %}